Develop Your Teaching Excellence

 Plan for Presence and Knowing your Students

-What does your First Day of Class look like in person?
+What does your first day of class look like in person?
 When teaching in person, faculty may open the course with a micro-lecture to inspire curiosity and engagement along with a course overview; we may ask students to set intentions, engage in an ice breaker, review syllabi, and do a start-up activity.
 This physical energy is often lost in the virtual medium, but it doesn’t have to be.
 A strong faculty presence increases the likelihood of student engagement and persistence and may provide critical emotional support.
 In the absence of physical proximity, instructors can establish a human presence through check-ins, constructive feedback with positive affirmation and targeted support.
 While the quantity of student/faculty interactions is important, it is not as critical as consistency in a remote environment.
 Therefore, instructors should identify specific points in a term to engage with students individually.

 Develop Community

 Community is one of Merrimack’s superpowers, and we know what this looks and feels like in person.
 Fostering community that engages all students in all modalities should be central to your course design.
 According to students, facilitating icebreakers, sharing bios, using question and discussion boards (including a Class Cafe and/or FAQ board), Zoom sessions and other collaboratively-designed activities and tools are vital for fostering peer-to-peer and faculty-to-student engagement.
 Providing multiple opportunities for interaction promotes learning and social connectedness.
 Contact with classmates is especially important for vulnerable student groups that are more likely to feel isolated.
-When living and teaching through a disruptive time, it’s imperative to be flexible and kind with your students and yourself.

 Think of the LMS as a Campus